wresch/wresch.github.io/_posts/2014-01-31-merge-bigwig-files.md

 *Note*: this script makes use of the [Environment Module System](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod).
 You may have to modify the script to work in your environment.

+*Note*: this script was modified 2016-07-07 to include an extra sort step.
+It appears that bigWigMerge outputs chromosomes in a sort order that bedGraphToBigWig does not accept.
+I'm not sure if this is new behaviour for the UCSC tools or if this was always a bug in this script.